Functional extinction: Functionally extinct species in modern times

 On May 10, 2019, the Australian Koala Foundation issued a press release that opened with the sentence "The Australian Koala Foundation (AKF) believes Koalas may be functionally extinct in the entire landscape of Australia."
-The press release was reported on by multiple news agencies around the world, with most repeating the AKF's statement.
+The press release was reported by multiple news agencies worldwide, most of which repeated the AKF's statement.
 Despite this, koalas are not currently considered functionally extinct; while their population has decreased, the IUCN Red List lists them only as "Vulnerable".
 The AKF's press release was released on the eve of the 2019 elections in Australia, where topics such as climate change were major issues.

 Distinct animal populations can also become functionally extinct.
-In 2011, a 3-year survey of the wildlife population in the Bénoué Ecosystem of North Cameroon (the Bénoué, Bouba-Ndjidda, and Faro national parks, and 28 hunting zones surrounding the parks), concluded that the North Cameroon population of cheetahs (Acinonyx jubatus) and African wild dogs (Lycaon pictus) were now functionally extinct.
+In 2011, a 3-year survey of the wildlife population in the Bénoué Ecosystem of North Cameroon (the Bénoué, Bouba-Ndjidda, and Faro national parks, and 28 hunting zones surrounding the parks) concluded that the North Cameroon population of cheetahs (Acinonyx jubatus) and African wild dogs (Lycaon pictus) was now functionally extinct.
 Non-Northern Cameroonian cheetahs are listed as "Vulnerable" by the IUCN Red List.